demisto/content-docs/docs/partners/private-offer.md

 The Cortex seller will be the main point of contact and lead the customer through the sales cycle and Private Offer process.
 To ensure the customer’s requirements are being met with the proposed solution, the Cortex seller will engage with the Partner sales team as needed for technical validation, demos, etc. They will also work closely with the Partner business team for guidance and approval on the requested offer terms.

-**Have a Private Offer Opportunity?** Please email the details of the request to: xsoar.privateoffer@paloaltoneworks.com.
+**Have a Private Offer Opportunity?** Please email the details of the request to xsoar.privateoffer@paloaltoneworks.com.

 ## Private Offer Agreement
 The Agreement details the terms and conditions for delivering Partner content to a specific Customer through the XSOAR Marketplace.
 The Agreement represents a binding contract between the Partner and Palo Alto Networks ([see sample](../doc_imgs/partners/PrivateOfferTermsAgreementSample.pdf)).

 After the terms of the deal have been set and approved by the Partner, the XSOAR PST will send the Partner a Private Offer Agreement via DocuSign.
 Once the Agreement is executed by the Partner, the rest of the process can continue.

-## Enabling Cortex Sales to sell Partner Solutions
+## Enabling Cortex Sales to Sell Partner Solutions
 We are invested in the success of the XSOAR Marketplace and want to help maximize our Partner’s efforts and investment in developing premium content available for Private Offer.

 On an ongoing basis, we will be running internal enablement sessions to ensure sales understands the value Partner solutions add to a customer’s XSOAR investment.
 To aid in enabling our sellers to promote and sell your solution we recommend creating the following: